ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ### Account creation and repository linking

 DigitalOcean is the only platform here which requires a credit card.
-At the time of writing, DigitalOcean offers a free trial worth a $100 credit on their platform, so you will **not** be charged, until the $100 is spent.
-Ensure that you have canceled your billing account, so that you will not be charged in the future.
+At the time of writing, DigitalOcean offers a free trial worth a $100 credit on their platform, so you will **not** be charged until the $100 is spent.
+Ensure that you have canceled your billing account so that you will not be charged in the future.

 Create a new account by: